dbltnk/combat-prototype/README.md

 All your questions about how how to play the game - and many more - will be answered in our beautiful [readme document on hackpad][1].

+## License
+This prototype is being released unter the ["Attribution-ShareAlike 3.0 Unported" license][8].
+Attribution by readme or credits.

 ## Attributions

 ### Character Graphics by